dimenerno/dimenerno.github.io/_posts/2025-03-18-quanitfying-in-en.md

 Unlike (3), (4), and (5), in the sentence forms (6), (7), and (8), 'two' appears to occur vulgarly (though Quine would argue that 'one' still occurs accidentally).
 However, (6), (7), and (8) are not sentences that can be expressed in classical logic.
 Classical logic permits the form 'There exists $x$ such that...', but lacks the expression '$n$ is such that...'.
 Therefore, the task remains to justify the semantics of (6), (7), and (8).

 Let us first consider (6).
 Even with minimal logical analysis, we can see that (6) is not a well-formed formula.
-The subject _two_ corresponds to the use of a name, whilst _writing it after 'is greater than one'_ corresponds to the mention of a name.
+The subject _two_ corresponds to the use of a name, while _writing it after 'is greater than one'_ corresponds to the mention of a name.
 Therefore, (6) is not semantically justified.

 The meaning of (7) can be explained by Aristotelian essentialism.
 This explanation specifies, for any object, what properties are essential and what properties are accidental to it.
 Quine has explained the justification of (7) in this manner.